felipealvarez7600/YAML-Parser/README.md

 In this example, `YamlToDate` is a class provided by the same developer that implements the domain class `Student`.

-Adjust your implementation of `YamlParserReflect` to seamlessly integrate any parser provided by its clients for any data type.
+Adjust my implementation of `YamlParserReflect` to seamlessly integrate any parser provided by its clients for any data type.
 A parser should be a class that offers a function taking a `String` argument and returning an `Object`.

-Validate your implementation with the provided example of the `birth` property and create another example to showcase your approach with a different property type.
+We validated our implementation with the provided example of the `birth` property and create another example to showcase your approach with a different property type.